photoprism/photoprism/README.md

 or [GitHub Sponsors](https://github.com/sponsors/photoprism).

 Your continued support helps us fund operating costs, provide services like satellite maps, and develop new features.
-Requests backed by silver and gold sponsors receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized.
+Requests endorsed by silver and gold sponsors receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized.
-Let us know if we mistakenly [label an idea as unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).
+Let us know when we mistakenly [label an idea as unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).

 Thank you very much! ❤️